 A defensive stalwart behind the plate for the Chicago White Sox, whose powerful arm and game-calling savvy made him a pitcher's trusted partner for over a decade.

-Ron Karkovice built a 12-year major league career not with a flashy bat, but with the gritty, essential tools of defensive mastery.
-Drafted by the Chicago White Sox, he spent his entire career with the organization, eventually succeeding the iconic Carlton Fisk as the team's primary catcher in the early 1990s.
-While he was known for occasional bursts of power at the plate, his true value was measured in his rapport with pitchers and his cannon-like throwing arm.
-Karkovice was a relentless deterrent to the running game, consistently ranking among the league leaders in throwing out would-be base stealers.
-He was the defensive backbone for competitive White Sox teams, including the 1993 division winners, handling a pitching staff that included stars like Jack McDowell and Alex Fernandez.
-In an era increasingly focused on offense, Karkovice served as a reminder of the foundational importance of a catcher who could control the tempo of a game and shut down an opponent's aggression.
+Ron Karkovice spent his entire 12-year major league career with the Chicago White Sox, succeeding Carlton Fisk as the team's primary catcher in the early 1990s.
+He built his reputation on defensive mastery: a cannon-like throwing arm and a relentless ability to deter the running game.
+Karkovice consistently ranked among league leaders in throwing out would-be base stealers.
+He produced occasional bursts of power at the plate, but his true value lay in his rapport with pitchers.
+He was the defensive backbone for competitive White Sox teams, including the 1993 division winners, handling a staff that included Jack McDowell and Alex Fernandez.
+In an era focused on offense, Karkovice reminded everyone of the foundational importance of a catcher who could control the game's tempo and shut down an opponent's aggression.

 1946–1964